mkspillane/func_pred/README.md

 The linear skip was added because a NN with tanh activations was having trouble for large extrapolations in testing on exp(-x^2).
 It is possible that this was due to problems replicating the identity function using tanh (recall that exp(-x^2) is a solution to y' +2x y = 0.
 Whatever the reason this version with the skip works better.

-Finally, this file contains a couple optimizers that work on the NN.
-(There may be an error in the Nosterov momentum) as it can give somewhat eratic responses.